 “The Y is committed to preparing every child for kindergarten and letting them explore their world and learn through play,” said Glen Gunderson, president and CEO of the YMCA for the Greater Twin Cities.
 “Our team of child care experts meet the needs of every child to ensure they thrive in their next stage of life.”

-Gunderson added that the YMCA Early Childhood Learning programs are rooted in the Y’s core values of caring, honesty, respect and responsibility.
+Gunderson added that the YMCA Early Childhood Learning programs are rooted in the Y’s core values of caring, honesty, respect, responsibility and equity.
 From those basic values comes a childcare experience designed to develop a child’s potential through creative, intellectual, emotional, social and physical skills while they grow.
 The Y’s Learning Through Play method is based on children learning through interaction and exploration because playing is learning.

 Young children learn best through play and interaction.
 The Y uses The Creative Curriculum ® as the learning foundation to create the best programs with purposeful educational activities designed to: